 3. Bang & Olufsen Beoplay M3

 Another great Sonos Play:3 alternative is the Bang & Olufsen Beoplay M3 which brings a great audio experience thanks to its Signature Sound technology which brings authentic sound quality.
-The speaker uses quality materials including aluminium, wool, and polymer which not only make the speaker durable but also play a part in its sound delivery system.
+The speaker uses quality materials including aluminum, wool, and polymer which not only make the speaker durable but also play a part in its sound delivery system.

 It also brings direct music streaming integration with services like TuneIn Radio, QPlay, and Deezer.
 Of course, you can use your iPhone or Android device to cast songs to the speaker using any music streaming app or on device songs that you want to.
 The biggest missing feature here is the missing voice assistant which means you can’t use your voice to control the playback.

-Buy From Amazon: $297.46
+Buy From Amazon: $279.30

 4. Marshall Acton II